Please update your Flash player to see this menu.

 15.)
 Long Beach: The Long Beach Towne Center is an outdoor shopping center located directly to the side of Interstate 605.
 It's one of the busiest shopping destinations in Long Beach, as evidenced by the many cars you see parked each weekend at this "big box" center.
 Restaurants and movie theaters round-out the options of things to do when you're visiting the Long Beach TC.

 16.)
 Montebello: The The Shops at Montebello (formerly called the Montebello Town Center) is a climate-controlled mall that's very convenient for visitors traveling along the CA 60 Freeway.
 It's a popular San Gabriel Valley mall because of its long list of good stores and direct freeway access.
 The ocean of free parking makes sure that visitors never need to worry about finding a space once they arrive.
+Here's a Google map to the Shops at Montebello.

 17.)
 Northridge: The Northridge Fashion Center is a large, fully-enclosed mall which also features an open-air dining and entertainment area.
 Quite popular with those visiting or living in the northern San Fernando Valley, it features an attractive decor along with a good mix of stores, restaurants and movies.
+The mall's address is 9301 Tampa Avenue, Northridge, CA 91324.
+Here's a convenient Google map to the Northridge Fashion Center Mall that you might like to use.

 New!)
 Pacific Palisades: Caruso outdoor malls are beautiful and feature dining and entertainment in addition to shopping.
 Pacific Palisades is home to a lovely new Caruso mall (open late September, 2018) called Palisades Village.
 Off the beaten path for many locals and visitors alike, you may accidentally encounter this charming new destination if you find yourself taking a drive down Sunset Blvd. towards Malibu---you'll pass directly beside it along your way!
 This relatively small center will not be home to big-name chains, but will feature distinctive shops and restaurants.
 A re-creation of the nostalgic Bay Theater is set to be the entertainment highlight, with a vintage-style sign so reminiscent of the original that it will make old-timers do a doublt-take!

 18.)
 Palmdale: The Antelope Valley Mall in Palmdale is a vibrant hub of high-desert shopping in northern LA County.
 A good selection of restaurants (plus a large and popular movie theater) make the AV Mall an important destination among locals and visitors to the High Desert.
+The Antelope Valley Mall's address is 1233 Rancho Vista Blvd, Palmdale, CA 93551; and here's a Google map to the Antelope Valley Mall.

 19.)
 Pasadena: The Paseo Colorado mall is an attractive outdoor shopping destination on Pasadena's Colorado Blvd (well-known to tourists as the Rose Parade's route!)
 Movies and restaurants add to the fun of your visit here.
 Frequent live entertainment in the central plaza adds to the festive atmosphere.